Menachem Elimelech: Applications of nanomaterials to develop water filtration systems

+Steering the membrane community to the right path

 Elimelech has steered the membrane community to more relevant research that has direct impact on industry and humanity.
 He was the first to point out that research on ultrahigh water permeability reverse osmosis membranes will have negligible impact on energy consumption in desalination.
 Elimelech has shown that increasing water-salt selectivity (or salt rejection) would be much more beneficial.
 Elimelech demonstrated the relative insignificance of advanced materials in enhancing the energy efficiency of desalination technologies, while proposing more effective materials-based and process-level research directions.
 In addition to seawater desalination, Elimelech established the sweet spots for electrodialysis and reverse osmosis in brackish water desalination.
 Elimelech developed performance metrics for processes for harvesting energy from salinity gradient (blue energy), showing that such processes are viable only for very high salinity waters, much more than seawater.
 The conclusions of these studies and other related research had direct impact on funding agencies, thus directing research funds to more relevant research.